Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/insertconnector/_index.md

 | width | float | The width of shape's frame. |
 | height | float | The height of shape's frame. |

-### Result
+### Returns
 [Connector](../../connector)

 ---

-## insertConnector(int index, int shapeType, float x, float y, float width, float height, boolean createFromTemplate)  function
+## insertConnector(int index, int shapeType, float x, float y, float width, float height, boolean createFromTemplate)  method

  Creates a new Connector and inserts it to the collection at the specified index.